beshu-tech/readonlyrest-docs/elasticsearch.md

 #### Certificate verification

 By default certificate verification is disabled.
 It means that certificate is not validated in any way, so all certificates are accepted.
 It is useful on local/test environment, where security is not the most important concern.
-On production environment it is adviced to enable this option.
+On production environment it is advised to enable this option.
 It can be done by means of:

 ```text
 certificate_verification: true